Strong Irish Women Quotes I love

-It probably comes as no surprise to find out that Ireland has seriously badass, strong women.
-I wanted to look into the other half of my ancestry (I’m half Italian and half-ish Irish) so, I scoured the history books (err…the internet) in search of strong Irish woman quotes that will help me and all women rally during this very difficult time.
+Ireland has seriously badass, strong women.
+With National Women’s History month officially here, I wanted to look into the other half of my ancestry (I’m half Italian and half-ish Irish) so, I scoured the history books (err…the internet) in search of Irish women quotes that will help me and all women rally during this very difficult time.
 I was not disappointed.
 Here is what I found.

 15 Inspiring Quotes by Strong Irish Women